 In my spare time, I play the guitar.
 I adore ragtime, Mississippi Delta blues, and a whole variety of rock-and-roll music that followed.
 My main inspirations are Son House and Chuck Berry, but I am also a great fan of Johnny Cash… and John Mayer… obviously.

 As an academic I have the opportunity to travel a lot.
-I enjoy hiking (usually in cold and remote places) and I am in the midst of obtaining a scuba diving license.
+I enjoy hiking (usually in cold and remote places).
 Photographs from my travels can be found on my social media.
 See the link below.

 My guilty pleasures include: Dolly Parton, playing the ukulele, Star Trek, and dancing like Kevin Bacon in Footloose (the warehouse scene).